Suggestions for Improving Academic Performance

 - Visit the Writing Center.
 Good writers have their work reviewed by editors.
 It follows that all writers could benefit from working with a tutor in the Writing Center.

-- Peer Tutoring is available for most 100 and some 200 level courses through the Center for Academic Advising and Support Services.
+- Peer tutoring is available for most 100 and some 200 level courses.

 - The Center for Academic Excellence offers workshops on topics including studying techniques, note taking, test anxiety, improving writing, and using computer applications.

 - More than an e-reader, Nook Study is a powerful study and organization tool that enable users to take notes, create custom highlights, tag content, import coursework, and search textbooks in one convenient place.
-Available for PC and Mac.
 Download a Nook Study Tip Sheet [pdf] with more information, including instructions on how to download the software.

 Consider a change of major: